mopemope/meghanada-emacs/README.md

 ### Updating

-The server will be automatically updated.To manually update bellows, type
+The server will be automatically updated.
+To manually update bellows, type

 ```
 M-x meghanada-update-server
 ```

-## Auto completion
+## Autocompletion

-Auto completion is supported by `comapany-mode`.
+Auto-completion is supported by `company-mode`.

 Completion matcher is selectable. see type `M-x customize-group RET meghanada`.